 I began to research military publications on sleep management and techniques.
 There was a wealth of information from the Walter Reed Army Institute for Research, pub med, the Armed Forces Journal, and of course, the many forums for men and women in uniform.

 I’ll share some of the best tips I have found in my research.
-In this post, I will talk about things that worked for me, but I encourage you to do research of your own.
+In this post, I will only talk about things that worked for me, but I encourage you to do research of your own and try things out.

 Experiment with different types of naps and timing